 - The dose for children will depend on their body weight.
 It is usually given 2 times a day.

 - Your doctor will advise you how long to take co-trimoxazole for (usually 5 to 7 days) but for urinary tract infections, it may only be needed for 1 to 3 days.

 - Always take your co-trimoxazole exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much to take, how often to take it and any special instructions.

-- Missed dose: If you forget to take your dose at the correct time, take one as soon as you remember.
-Try to take the correct number of doses each day, leaving 12 hours between doses.
-Do not take 2 doses at the same time to make up for a forgotten dose.
+- Missed dose: If you forget to take your dose, take it as soon as you remember.
+But, if it is nearly time for your next dose, take the next dose at the right time.
+Do not take extra doses to make up for a forgotten dose.

 Like all medicines, co-trimoxazole can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.

 |Side effects||What should I do?|